jstark888/GettingAndCleaningData-CourseProject/CodeBook.md

 The activity tables have a column of activity identifiers (1 - 6), where each row in the column is for a particular measurement taken while a particular subject is performing the activity.

-The features tables have columns for each measurement (561), where each row are the measurements taken for a particular subject peforming a particular activity at a particular time.
+The features tables have columns for each measurement or statistic (561 variables total), where in each row are the measurements taken for a particular subject peforming a particular activity at a particular time.

 The activity labels table has the following labels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

-The feature labels table has 561 labels each descriptively identifying a particular feature measurement.
+The feature labels table has 561 labels each descriptively identifying a particular feature measurement or statistic.
 The document, features_info.txt, included in this repositorary, has detailed descriptions on what the features are.

 The table returned by the script run_analysis.R is produced from the original dataset in the following way: